On track for an all-star cast headed for disaster…

 The developing Military Intelligence storyline gave the film a chilling overtone throughout the movie.
 You felt all the characters might be doomed once the infected terrorist boarded the train.
 This is after MacKenzie is told to cover up the existence of the plague virus and the very idea of it, at all costs.

-This leading to a chilling ending for all.
+This leads to a chilling ending for all.
 The film leaving you with many questions unanswered, but those ending scenes are enough for a storyline for what could be an intriguing sequel.
 Many of the images of this film stay with you.
 These are led by poignant moments such as when a passenger faces demons from his past, or dramatic when Sheen’s character shows he’s more than Nicole’s pretty

 The ridiculous scenes come primarily from those of Ava Gardner and her witty banter with young Martin Sheen as her young lover.
 One scene showing Sheen doing a handstand on her bed, in just his undies.
 Thus leaving you to ponder if Ava Gardner did this film one for the money and two for this show…

 Weeper Rating: 😦 😦 😦 /10